-- We will create a training and development plan covering all staff to support long terms workforce resilience and ensure staff have the skills to deliver our objectives and are given opportunities to further their personal development.
-This plan will be informed by a revised performance management appraisal process for all staff.
-This plan will also help ensure that staff are receiving training in core compliance areas including equality, welsh language, health and safety, data protection, customer service and standards.
-[Equality/ Socio Economic Duty Impact] - We will begin implementation of our people plan.
-This will include initiating a review of the Authority's Values and Behaviour frameworks and responding to findings from the 2020 Employee opinion survey, including reviewing our internal communications.
-We will carry out a follow up employee opinion survey to monitor the effectiveness of our responses and interventions since the results of the 2020 Employee opinion survey.
+- We will create a Training and Development Plan to support workforce resilience, ensuring staff have the skills and competence to deliver our objectives and fulfil our statutory duties and are given opportunities to further their personal development.
+[Equality/ Socio Economic Duty Impact] - We will begin implementation of our People Plan.
+This will include initiating a review of the Authority's Values and Behaviour frameworks and responding to findings from the 2020 Employee Opinion Survey (EOS).
+We will monitor the effectiveness of our interventions by carrying out an annual EOS.
 [Equality/ Socio Economic Duty Impact]